alienpsp/Grade-Central-Project/README.md

 #Grade Central - Project

-WIP
+Here is the final project of the "Python Programming for Beginners".

-Here is the final project of the Python Programming for Beginners and how I'll attempt to write a code to run as the scenario explained below and document it with Sphinx document after the project.
+Head over to https://databrigade.wordpress.com/2018/04/14/grade-central/ to checkout the breakdown for this project

 Scenario:
 Create a student grading system using Python that has the following functionalities: